yogthos/yogthos.net/resources/templates/md/posts/2016-10-15-AtomWithLuminus.md

  :pass "secret"}
 ```

-Now that we have a nicely formatted user result, let's add a route to query it in the browser:
+Now that we have a nicely formatted result, let's add a route to query it in the browser:

 ```clojure
 (defroutes home-routes